WiiMasterRob/SuperRetropieGuides/WiiUSoftMod.md

 * Go to the files section and download [Wii U SD Root](https://www.facebook.com/notes/wii-wii-u-modders/wii-u-sd-root/535431570526774/)

-* Using 7zip or WinRar extract "SD Root" to your desktop

-* Copy the contents of that extracted folder to the root of your SD card
+* Using 7zip or WinRar extract "Wii U SD Root" to the root of your SD card

 * Once done copying the file to your sd card, stick it back in the Wii U